lynndylanhurley/ng-token-auth/README.md

     });
   ~~~

-  Note that this is not secure, and that access to any restricted content should be limited by the server as well.
+  This example shows how to implement access control on the client side, however access to restricted information should be limited on the server as well (using something like [pundit](https://github.com/elabs/pundit) if you're using Rails).

 * **$auth.submitRegistration**: Users can register by email using this method.
 [Read more](#email-registration-flow).
 Accepts an object with the following params:
   * **email**